Xseba360/nodebb-theme-enix/README.md

-Persona theme for NodeBB
+Enix theme for NodeBB
 ====================

-Persona is the new default theme for NodeBB as of v0.7.1
+Enix is the new default theme for NodeBB as of v0.7.1

 ## Addons